Snepsts/albino/README.md

 * Weapons & Armor.

-* Magic Damage/Defense along with Standard Damage/Defense (possibilities of hybrid classes and such).
+* Another form of Damage/Defense (like magic) along with Standard Damage/Defense (possibilities of hybrid classes and such).

 * Other stuff probably.

 I'll write more here later, but for now, enjoy.
-//this is a test